Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: The independent case

 \paragraph{ {\bf Case 3}} $\#J=m$ but $N<n$.
 In other words, one can find a selected rectangle and an unselected one in each row in the initial pattern of $K$.

+We sketch the rough idea as follows.
+Assume an oblique embedding exists; then the carpet contains an oblique thin copy of itself.
+Rescaling this copy repeatedly flattens it until the image becomes extremely horizontal.
+Such a flattened image contains a thin horizontal strip spanning a full unit width while fitting strictly into a row of the carpet's grid.
+Since every horizontal slice of the carpet is nonempty, the strip must intersect the carpet in a dense manner—yet it sits entirely within a row-gap where the carpet is empty, yielding the desired contradiction.

-\begin{proof}[Proof of Theorem~\ref{thm:notoblique} under Case 3] In this case, $K$ does not contain any horizontal line segment.
-On the other hand, $\pi_2(K)=[0,1]$ and hence every horizontal slice of $K$ is non-empty.
+\begin{proof}[Proof of Theorem~\ref{thm:notoblique} under Case 3] In this case, $K$ does not contain any horizontal line segments, and $\pi_2(K)=E(m,J)=[0,1]$.
+The latter implies that every horizontal slice of $K$ is non-empty.
 Let $0<\lambda\leq 1$ be the similarity ratio of $f$.
-If $f$ is oblique, without loss of generality, assume that $f(x\text{-axis})$ is supported on a line of slope $u>0$.
+If $f$ is oblique, without loss of generality, assume that $f$ sends the $x$-axis to a line of slope $u>0$.
 Fix a large integer $p>0$ so that $m^{-p}\lambda\leq\frac{1}{9m^2n}$.